LiveHelperChat/doc/docs/javascript-arguments.md

 Once you include live helper chat script you gain access to global variable `window.$_LHC`.

+### Show a widget
 Let say you include widget with position api.
 Widget status will be invisible, but you can show widget by executing.
 ```js
 window.$_LHC.eventListener.emitEvent('showWidget');
 ```

-Reload widget.
+### Reload widget
 Usefull in case you want to change passed attribute to completely different ones.
 ```js
 window.$_LHC.eventListener.emitEvent('reloadWidget');
 ```